anabelle2001/class-registration-assistant/docs/assignments/2 - Proposal Presentation/presentation.md

 ```

-## Process
+## Process - Why use Agile?

-- We will be using the Agile development model for our project because it offers several benefits.
-- 1. Early and Continuous Delivery: Agile prioritizes the delivery of working software early and often, which helps in identifying issues, gathering feedback, and making necessary adjustments early in the development process.
+### 1. Early and Continuous Delivery:
+Agile prioritizes the delivery of working software early and often,
+which helps in identifying issues, gathering feedback,
+and making necessary adjustments early in the development process.

-- 2. Improved Quality: Frequent testing and quality assurance activities are integral to Agile.
-This results in higher software quality, as issues are detected and resolved promptly, reducing the chances of delivering a buggy product.
+### 2. Improved Quality:
+Frequent testing and quality assurance activities are integral to Agile.
+This results in higher software quality,
+as issues are detected and resolved promptly,
+reducing the chances of delivering a buggy product.

+### 3. Risk Management:
+Agile encourages risk mitigation through regular assessment and adaptation.
+By breaking down the project into smaller,
+manageable increments,
-- 3. Risk Management: Agile encourages risk mitigation through regular assessment and adaptation.
-By breaking down the project into smaller, manageable increments, it becomes easier to identify and manage risks effectively.
+it becomes easier to identify and manage risks effectively.

+## Process - Why use Agile?
+(Continued)

-- 4. Customer involvement: Agile encourages the active involvement of customers and end-users throughout the development process, ensuring that the product aligns with their expectations and needs.
+### 4. Customer involvement:
+Agile encourages the active involvement of customers and end-users throughout the development process,
+ensuring that the product aligns with their expectations and needs.

 ## Timeline